GCDigitalFellows/GCDRI_databases/sections/9-importcsv.md

 [<<< Back](8-innerjoin.md) - [Next >>>](10-usefulqueries.md)

 # Import data into table

+Let's create a database table from an existing csv file.

 1. Create a table with a field for each column in the csv file that we want to import